ianyfan/alevel/physics/exposition.md

 1.3.3
-1 \\(R\\) is the resistance, \\(A\\) is the cross-sectional area, \\(L\\) is the length 2 The resistance of a metal conductor increases with temperature
+1 \\(R\\) is the resistance, \\(A\\) is the cross-sectional area, \\(L\\) is the length
+\ This assumes a resistor/conductor with a uniform cross section, flow of current and material, such as a length of wire 2 The resistance of a metal conductor increases with temperature
 \ The resistance of a thermistor decreases as the temperature increases
-\ The change of resistance means that a thermister can be used to make a temperature sensor
+\ The change of resistance means that a thermister can be used to make a temperature sensor 3 This means that a current passes without losing energy so there is no waste to heating
+\ Electromagnets made from superconductors are much more powerful and cheaper than conventional electromagnets since there is no heat dissipation
+\ Superconductors can be used in power cables to transfer electrical energy with perfect efficiency

 1.3.4
 1 Resistors in series increase the resistance